-Most model railroaders aren’t blessed with enough space to model a whole three-dimensional city.
+Most model railroaders usually aren’t blessed with enough space to model a whole three-dimensional city.
 So, building a model railroad means making a series of comprises.
-Expert modeler Tom Lund shares some tips for creating the illusion of a large city in a compressed space using building flats – or flat buildings.
+Expert modeler Tom Lund shares some tips for creating the illusion of a large city in a compressed space using building flats, or flat buildings.
 And best of all, it doesn’t cost an arm and a leg!

 PRINTED PAPER BUILDING FLATS

-Tom models Duluth, Minnesota, in his HO layout – a city that is built on hills, or many tiers.
-He needed an inexpensive yet effective way to fill a shallow industrial area with a multitude of different-sized, -shaped and -colored structures.
-You can buy printed paper building flats in rolls and apply them directly to your backdrop with an adhesive (hint: you can also glue to poster board or foamcore, and carefully cut off around the edges of the building before applying to your backdrop to give the buildings more depth.)
+Tom models Duluth, Minnesota, in his HO layout.
+It’s a city that is built on hills, therefore giving it many tiers and layers.
+He needed an inexpensive yet effective way to fill a shallow industrial area with a variety of structures in different sizes, shapes, and colors.
+One way to accomplish this is with printed paper building flats that come in rolls and can be applied directly to your backdrop with an adhesive.
+(Tip: You can also glue to poster board or foamcore, and carefully cut off around the edges of the building before applying to your backdrop to give the buildings more depth.)

 But Tom demonstrates how he begins with actual modular building flats, or sides, from any number of commercially available kits.
 He paints them a variety of realistic brick colors, and weathers them to represent different ages (some newer, some older).
 It’s really like architectural model making.